 A. Demography

-The Swat region has remained populated region with an archaeological history that goes as far back as two thousand years.
-Its name in that period was Udyana.
+The Swat region has remained a populated region with an archaeological history that goes as far back as two thousand years.
 Its location made it an important stopping point for many invaders including Alexander the Great and Sultan Mahmud of Ghazni.
-By the second century BC, Swat had become a shiny jewel of the Gandhara civilization that was a mixture of Buddhist and Greek culture.
+By the second century BC, Swat had become a jewel of the Gandhara civilization, which was a mixture of Buddhist and Greek culture.
 Swat was a center of Hinayana Buddhism and of the Mahayana school that developed from it.
-The Chinese pilgrim Fa-Hsien, visited the valley around 403 AD, at that time there were more than 500 monasteries in the region with close links to Tibet.
+The Chinese pilgrim Fa-Hsien visited the valley around 403 AD, and at that time there were more than 500 monasteries in the region with close links to Tibet.

-From the 8th century AD, the Muslims from Arabia began appearing as invaders in the Persian-Afghan region and the area was converted to Islam.
-In 1001 AD, Mahmud of Ghazni began his invasions of India.
-He conquered Swat amongst other areas and it came under the rule of the Muslims.
-The invasions from the North also brought new people and by the 14th century the Yusufzais began infiltrating into the Swat valley.
+From the 8th century AD, Muslims from Arabia began appearing as invaders in the Persian-Afghan region and the area was converted to Islam.
+In 1001 AD, Mahmud of Ghazni began his invasions of India, and Swat and other areas came under Muslim rule.
+The invasions from the North also brought new people and by the 14th century the Yusufzais began entering the Swat valley.

-By the 15th century Yusufzai had dispensed with the locals and replaced them by a Yusufzai confederacy.
-The aboriginal inhabitants of the land scuttled away into the mountains around Swat and Hazara where they began to be called Swatis or Kohistanis (The mountain people).
+By the 15th century, the Yusufzai had dispensed with the locals and replaced them with a Yusufzai confederacy.
+The aboriginal inhabitants of the land moved into the mountains around Swat and Hazara where they began to be called Swatis or Kohistanis (The mountain people).
 The people of Swat are thus mainly Pakhtuns, Kohistanis and Gujars.
 Some have very distinct features including blonde hair and blue eyes possibly of Dardic extraction while many others claim to be descendants of the army of Alexander the Great.

 B. Early administration